Anisotropic drag force in finite-density QGP from charged rotating 5D black holes: Drag force on the CCLP background

 where we have parametrised the string in physical gauge.
 As shown in \cref{sec:Constant_equal-spin_solution}, a non-trivial $\theta(r)$ profile is necessary for the regularity of configuration \cref{eq:static_drag_ansatz} for generic unequal rotations.

 Even for static configurations, the equations of motion \cref{eq:Nambu_Goto_equations} coming from the Nambu-Goto action are too complicated to be solved in all generality.
 Therefore, we solve them perturbatively, by expanding in small rotation.
-More precisely, we rescale rotational parameters by an infinitesimal factor
+More precisely, we rescale rotational parameters by an infinitesimal factor\footnote{Since $a,b,\omega_\varphi,\omega_\psi$ have dimensions of length, the small dimensionless quantities are the combinations $ga, gb, g \omega_\phi$ and $g \omega_\psi$.
+Equivalently, the expansion is a slow-rotation expansion in units of the AdS radius $L=g^{-1}$, around the RN--AdS background at fixed $m,q$ and $g$.}